 The Riderwood Jewish Community is pleased to accept and acknowledge donations designated for our General Fund or for one of our several Special Purpose Funds.
 All of these donation opportunities are meaningful ways to note milestones such as the memory of a loved one, get-well wishes, a birthday, a Bar/Bat Mitzvah, congratulations on an achievement, or other occasion you wish to commemorate.
 Click here for information on all these giving opportunities.
 Click here for a Donations Form.

-The long-awaited inventory of the RJC Archives is now available!
-The RJC has an excellent collection of Judaica books, DVDs and CDs.
+The RJC has an excellent collection of DVDs and CDs.
 Residents have an opportunity to check out items for their reading, viewing and listening pleasure.
 Detailed instructions for borrowing or donating are available here.
-The complete list of DVDs, CDs, and books is available here.
-It will be updated periodically.
+The complete list of DVDs and CDs is available here.
+Please note: books are no longer available.

 The Riderwood Jewish Community was established in 2000 with the opening of the Riderwood community.
 It has a Constitution and Bylaws and is administered by an all-volunteer board.
 Officers are elected at the annual meeting held each December.

-RJC Board meetings usually take place at 10 a.m. on the first Tuesday of the month in the Art Studio at Montgomery Station.
+RJC Board meetings usually take place at 10 a.m. on the first Tuesday of the month in the Music Room at Village Square.

 RJC membership is open to all.
 Annual dues are $100 per person per calendar year.
 Please consider becoming involved to make this organization even better!
-You may download the 2022 dues form here.
+You may download the current dues form here.

 Important Documents You Can Use